SRH Hochschule Berlin: SRH Holding

-OTA University changed its name, joining the SRH group in 2007 together with five other universities, the SRH Holding is a Non-Profit organisation in Healthcare and Education.
-In 2016 SRH Holding consists of 10 universities and universities of applied sciences.
+OTA University changed its name, joining the SRH group in 2007 together with five other universities SRH Holding is a non-profit organisation in healthcare and education.
+In 2016 SRH Holding consisted of 10 universities and universities of applied sciences.

 Programmes

 SRH Berlin University of Applied Sciences offers German and English Bachelor's, Master's and MBA programmes with management and technology foci.
 The 15 English-taught programmes are: